liblime/jspec/README.md

 ## Extending Or Hooking Into JSpec

-JSpec provides a hook architecture for extending or analyzing various points in its execution, through the use of 'Modules'.
-For a Module example view lib/jspec.jquery.js.
+JSpec provides a hook architecture for extending or analyzing various points in its execution, through the use of modules.
+For a module example view _lib/jspec.jquery.js_.

 The following methods or properties are utilized by JSpec: